Man: the Blazing Paradox

 You might be imagining that Elves and Dwarrow are like animals, then.
 They do not have the power of Reason.
 But this point cannot be stressed further: Humans are only capable of Human Reason and Inference.
 If the Elves and Dwarrow did not have the power of their own Reason, then they could not teach us anything; they would be like animals, then.
 But this is categorically false.
-An Elf and Dwarf have a different kind of Reason from Humans, but we do not know if it is the inferential kind; we only know that the Elvish and Dwarrow Reason are purely noumenon — their Reasoning is equivalent to the inaccessible reality, as if the world were experiencing itself with no veil.
+An Elf and Dwarf have a different kind of Reason from Humans, but we do not know if it is the inferential kind; we only know that the Elvish and Dwarrow Reason are purely noumenon—their Reasoning is equivalent to the inaccessible reality, as if the world were experiencing itself with no veil.
 It is an absolute and objective Reasoning.
-But Elves and Dwarrow can still be incorrect about matters — though it is impossible to say how.
+But Elves and Dwarrow can still be incorrect about matters due to corruption of their being.

-And yet, not every member of the other races have this effect; many times we are just left confused.
+And yet, not every member of the other races has this effect; many times we are just left confused.
 Simply stated, some are better teachers than others.
 But we cannot say how this works.
-When experienced, you can only describe it as strange, and perhaps the more scholarly would proclaim it 'causality breaking'.
-For A did not lead to B. It has done the impossible and has gone back to 1.
 We never understood their explanation in the first place, yet for some we come away understanding, and for others we go away confused.

 The same is true of the body.
 Men, being residents of only the Seen realm, have a limited lifespan and are physically weaker than the other races.
 Men also undergo eras of 'fashionability'.
 Body types, paintings, discoveries: all these go through eras of fashionability, stemming from their flighty nature not entirely bound to this world.
 Their appetites are not big enough for everything; we are too quick to be excited by sameness as the Elves and the Dwarrow are.